The badger cull update

-We do understand the devastation an outbreak of bovine Tb can be for farmers and rural communities.
-Somerset’s farmers are crucial allies in our work to conserve a wide range of threatened species.
+We do understand the devastation an outbreak of bovine Tb can cause for farmers and rural communities and the hardship it causes.

-We call on the government to end the badger cull and focus all efforts on trialling, investing in and licensing injectable cattle vaccine, supporting farmers to achieve better biosecurity on farms, effective cattle movement controls and improved TB testing (current testing is inaccurate – up to 1 in 5 infected cows are mistakenly cleared as TB-free and returned to the herd, thus potentially infecting further animals).
+- support farmers to carry out better bovine TB testing for cattle (current testing is inaccurate – up to 1 in 5 infected cows are mistakenly cleared as TB-free and returned to the herd, thus potentially infecting further animals)